charlierobin/dockjuggler/README.md

 The app uses the existing Dock settings file as the basis for the new one, so all your existing position, size and magnification settings will be preserved.

-All of this works on my Mac, which is still running Catalina (10.15.7), so I’ve got no idea how it behaves on the newer versions of macos.
+All of this works on my Mac, which is still running Catalina (10.15.7), so I’ve got no idea how it behaves on the newer versions of macOS.

 One small defect I’ve noticed during day-to-day use is that the Dock doesn’t always update on the first click of the `Activate` button: it often takes another click, perhaps even a third.

-I’m not sure exactly what’s going on there, and I’ve always meant to have a closer look at it, but on the other hand I’ve just got used to the multiple clicks, and it doesn’t hugely diminish how useful I find the app in day-to-day life.
+I’m not sure exactly what’s going on there, and I’ve always meant to have a closer look at it, but on the other hand I’ve just got used to the multiple clicks, and it doesn’t hugely diminish how useful I find the app in day-to-day life, so it’s not a priority on the list of things to be attended to.

-The source code for the app contains frames and code for a Dock icon animation that is supposed to play whenever an activation is under way, but it played so slowly that I commented it all out.
+The source code for the app contains frames and code for a Finder Dock icon animation that was supposed to play whenever an activation is under way, but it played so slowly that I commented it all out.

+I’m sure in the past I’ve done app icon animations in the Dock that played at decent speeds, so I’m not quite sure what I’ve got wrong here.
+Probably something simple that I’ve overlooked.